-Vaping Cannabis vs Vaping Nicotine
+Vaping Weed vs Vaping Nicotine

 The Vaping Crisis

 EVALI is a lung ailment that gets triggered by inhaled substances via vaping.
-It damages tiny air sacs in the lungs (alveoli) to cause pneumonia, or leads to an inflammatory reaction called fibrinous pneumonitis.
+It damages tiny air sacs in the lungs (alveoli) to cause pneumonia or leads to an inflammatory reaction called fibrinous pneumonitis.

 What led to this crisis?